Public health policy justifies the violation of the right to privacy

 Regardless of how it is defined, privacy is a fundamental human right.
 It is enshrined in international law, including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.

-Here are some specific examples of cases in which public health policy may justify the violation of the right to privacy:
+- Are there any cases in which public health policy justifies the violation of the right to privacy?